Renewing your retirement visa in Thailand: what are the legal requirements in 2025?

 Visa O (Non-Immigrant O)

-The O non-immigrant visa allows foreigners over the age of 50 to enter Thailand for 90 days with a single entry.
-During these three months, if the foreigner leaves the kingdom, they will lose their visa and will have to go through the procedure again to obtain a new one.
-This visa does not allow the holder to work.
+The O non-immigrant visa allows foreigners over 50 to enter Thailand for 90 days with a single entry.
+If the foreigner leaves the kingdom during this period, they will lose their visa and must reapply.
+This visa does not permit the holder to work.

 Visa O-A (Long stay)